InsideLoop/InsideLoop/doc/index.rst

     #include <il/linear_algebra.h>

     int main() {
+      // The il::int_t is the signed version of std::size_t
-      const il::int_t n = 100;
+      // We use signed integers for both convenience and performance const il::int_t n = 100;

+      // Create a n by n matrix, using Fortran ordering.
+The elements are
-      il::Array2D<double> hilbert(n, n);
+      // initialized to NaN in debug mode and uninitialized in release mode il::Array2D<double> hilbert(n, n);
       for (il::int_t j = 0; j < n; ++j) {
         for (il::int_t i = 0; i < n; ++i) {